Warnock makes history with Senate win as Dems near majority

 ATLANTA - Democrat Raphael Warnock won one of Georgia’s two Senate runoffs Wednesday, becoming the first Black senator in his state’s history and putting the Senate majority within the party's reach.

 A pastor who spent the past 15 years leading the Atlanta church where Martin Luther King Jr. preached, Warnock defeated Republican incumbent Kelly Loeffler.
-It was a stinging rebuke of outgoing President Donald Trump, who made one of his final trips in office to Georgia to rally his loyal base behind Loeffler and the Republican running for the other seat, David Perdue.
+It was a stinging rebuke of outgoing President Donald Trump, who made one of his final trips in office to Georgia to rally his loyal base behind the state's Republican candidates.

+In an emotional address early Wednesday, he vowed to work for all Georgians whether they voted for him or not, citing his personal experience with the American dream.
+His mother, he said, used to pick “somebody else’s cotton” as a teenager.

+His victory marks a "reversal of the old southern strategy that sought to divide people,” Warnock told ABC’s “Good Morning America.”

-The focus now shifts to the second race between Perdue and Democrat Jon Ossoff.
-That contest was too early to call as votes were still being counted.
+The focus now shifts to the other race between Republican David Perdue and Democrat Jon Ossoff.

-There were still some mail ballots and in-person early votes left to be counted statewide, the majority of which are in Democratic-leaning counties.
+Ossoff held a small lead as of early Wednesday afternoon, though it was too early to call the race.
 Under Georgia law, a trailing candidate may request a recount when the margin of an election is less than or equal to 0.5 percentage points.

 Warnock’s victory is a symbol of a striking shift in Georgia’s politics as the swelling number of diverse, college-educated voters flex their power in the heart of the Deep South.
 It follows Biden’s victory in November, when he became the first Democratic presidential candidate to carry the state since 1992.